Kloudless/meeting-scheduler/README.md

       }
       ```
   - `authOptions`: _Optional (default: see below)_: Object
-    - An object to configure the query parameters used for
+    - An object to configure the query parameters used during the
       [Kloudless OAuth 2.0](https://developers.kloudless.com/docs/v1/authentication#oauth-2.0-first-leg)
-      to connect a calendar account.
+      flow to connect a calendar account.

-      Meeting Scheduler leverages
+      The Meeting Scheduler leverages the
       [Authenticator](https://github.com/Kloudless/authenticator) library for
-      OAuth.
-The `authOptions` object will be passed to [Authenticator
+      OAuth so will pass the `authOptions` object to the [Authenticator's
       options](https://github.com/Kloudless/authenticator#options).

-      Here is the default `authOption`:
+      Here is the default `authOptions` object:

       ```javascript
       {
-        scope: 'any:normal.calendar'
+        scope: 'calendar:normal'
       }
       ```